CVE-2026-31017: n/a

 Technical Summary

 This vulnerability involves insufficient sanitization of user-supplied HTML in the PDF generation feature of ERPNext and Frappe Framework.
-Specifically, the application allows HTML elements such as <iframe> that reference external resources to be included in the HTML content used for PDF rendering.
-The PDF rendering engine then automatically fetches these external resources server-side, enabling an attacker to coerce the server into making arbitrary HTTP requests to internal or protected endpoints.
-This can lead to sensitive information disclosure, particularly from cloud metadata services.
+Specifically, the Print Format functionality allows HTML elements such as <iframe> that reference external resources, which the PDF rendering engine fetches server-side.
+An attacker can leverage this to perform SSRF attacks, causing the server to make arbitrary HTTP requests to internal or protected endpoints, including cloud metadata services.
+This can lead to sensitive information disclosure.
 The vulnerability affects ERPNext v16.0.1 and Frappe Framework v16.1.1.
-No patch or official remediation level has been published yet.
+The CVSS 3.1 base score is 9.1 (critical), reflecting network attack vector, low attack complexity, no privileges or user interaction required, and high confidentiality and integrity impact.
+There is no vendor advisory or patch available at this time.

 Potential Impact